mison22/training-plans/Intensive_Plans/Training_Plan_Full_Stack_Intensive.md

-# Intensive Full Stack Training Plan (TypeScript + React + Rails + Python)
+# Full Stack Intensive Training Plan
-*4 hours/day intensive program for rapid full-stack skill development*
+*8-week full-time program*

 ## Executive Summary
 This intensive plan is designed for 4 hours of daily study, allowing you to master full-stack development with TypeScript + React (71.4% of jobs), Ruby on Rails (46.4% of jobs), and Python (17.9% of jobs) in just 8 weeks instead of 12.
 You'll build complete applications from frontend to backend with deeper practice, more projects, and accelerated learning.